GabeScott/standard-works-vault/General Conference/1974 October - God Will Not Be Mocked.md

 The Lord planned that we would be independent of every creature, but we note even many farmers buy their milk from dairies and home owners buy their garden vegetables from the store.
 And should the trucks fail to fill the shelves of the stores, many would go hungry.

 We believe in work.
-We remember the fourth of the Ten Commandments says, “Six days shalt thou labour, and do all thy work” (Ex.
-20:9), and we are not sure that the rapidly decreasing work week is beneficial to mankind.
+We remember the fourth of the Ten Commandments says, “Six days shalt thou labour, and do all thy work” ([[Exodus 20.9|Ex.
+20:9]]), and we are not sure that the rapidly decreasing work week is beneficial to mankind.
 We think the Lord knew what he was talking about.
 It would seem that we are play-conscious, travel-conscious, and our economy seems to be providing for the traveling public and the gaming public and the drinking public.

 We are also concerned with the great waste from our homes and stores and restaurants and otherwise.
 After the usual banquet, enough is carried out in the garbage to feed numerous mouths that have been drooling for a bite to eat in less-favored countries.
 Many are starving, and we throw away much and waste much.